Minimum standards for rented housing

 - Facilities for the installation of cooking equipment

 - A cooker hood or extractor fan to remove fumes, if necessary

 - Suitable and adequate cupboards and storage cabinets for storing food and non-food items (for example, cleaning products)

 - Sink with mains water supply of cold drinking water, piped supply of hot water and a draining area

 All landlords must provide:

 - A sink with hot and cold water

-- A fire blanket and smoke alarms
+- A fire blanket and fire detection and alarm system

 Damage to your possessions